-Puerto Rico's Senate, San Juan Mayor challenge new governor's legitimacy in court
+Puerto Rico's Senate, San Juan mayor challenge new governor's legitimacy in court

 Breaking News Emails

-Pedro Pierluisi, Puerto Rico's first unelected governor in seven decades, said courts should determine whether he’s the rightful leader to replace former embattled Gov. Ricardo Rosselló, who officially resigned on Friday.
+Pedro Pierluisi, Puerto Rico's first unelected governor in seven decades, said courts should determine whether he’s the rightful leader to replace Ricardo Rosselló, who officially resigned as governor on Friday.

 "Although it is regrettable that this matter has to be solved in our courts, I hope that it will be treated with the greatest urgency and diligence for the good of the people of Puerto Rico," Pierluisi said in a statement Sunday.